Weekly Workout Frequency for Sustainable Weight Loss

 How Session Quality Interacts with Frequency

-Workout frequency creates fat loss only when individual session quality is maintained.
-A person who exercises 5 days per week at declining intensity due to accumulated fatigue may produce less total training stimulus than someone who exercises 3 days per week at full intensity.
-This quality-versus-quantity interaction means recovery management is as important as frequency planning.
+Workout frequency helps only when individual session quality is maintained.
+A person who exercises 5 days per week with declining form and rising fatigue may get less useful training than someone who exercises 3 days per week consistently.
+Recovery management is part of frequency planning.

 Building Weekly Frequency Progressively